 All benzodiazepines are habit-forming and can result in physical dependence.
-And dependence can lead to a tough withdrawal if the individual chooses to stop using the drug.
-Of course, withdrawal symptoms vary from person to person but there are some common symptoms.
+And physical dependence can lead to a tough withdrawal if the individual chooses to stop using the drug.
+Of course, symptoms of withdrawal vary from person to person but there are some common symptoms.
 Generally, medical experts don’t recommend using benzodiazepines for more than 2 weeks.
-If you use them for 3-4 weeks and then stop suddenly, you are likely to experience withdrawal symptoms.
+If you use them for 3-4 weeks and then stop suddenly, you are likely to experience the symptoms of withdrawal.

 Withdrawal From Benzodiazepines

 Withdrawal happens when a person suddenly stops taking benzos (not recommended by doctors).
-The withdrawal symptoms vary in severity and typically begin within 24 hours and may last from a few days to a few months.
-Research showed that 4-% of people who take benzodiazepines for longer than 6 months experienced moderate to severe withdrawal symptoms.
+The symptoms of withdrawal vary in severity and typically begin within 24 hours and may last from a few days to a few months.
+Research showed that 4-% of people who take benzodiazepines for longer than 6 months experienced moderate to severe symptoms of withdrawal.

-There is a wide range of withdrawal symptoms that can occur when you stop using benzos.
-They include:
+There is a wide range of symptoms that can occur when you stop using benzos.